 What is Black Friday?

-Black Friday is a 24-hour long sale which takes place the day after Thanksgiving in the US.
+Black Friday is a 24-hour long sale that takes place the day after Thanksgiving in the US.
 This day also usual heralds in the Christmas shopping season as well.

 All major retailers offer absolutely crazy deals on Black Friday every year and people have been known to trample over each other to get at the best deals.